 Functional Definition of Family:

-According to most functional definitions, a family is any unit in which there exists sharing of resources and economic property, a caring and supportive relationship, commitment to or identification with other family members, preparation of children born to or raised by the members to become adults, members of the society.
+According to most functional definitions, a family is any unit in which there exists a sharing of resources and economic property, a caring and supportive relationship, commitment to or identification with other family members, and preparation of children born to or raised by the members to become adults, members of the society.
 There are other types of definitions too, but for the sake of simplicity, these are not discussed here.

 So, grossly, what does a family mean to an individual?

 It means the people who accept you no matter who you are, and there’s no hatred or judgment.
 The love in a family should be an unconditional element, everyone in the family should try their best to provide all they can do for the people in their family, emotionally and financially.
-Family casts the single most important influence in a child's life.
-From their first moments of life, children depend on parents and family to protect them and to fulfil their needs.
+Family is the single most important influence in a child’s life.
+From their first moments of life, children depend on parents and family to protect them and to fulfill their needs.
 Every parent knows that it is at times difficult to do this important work without help, support, and additional resources.
 Among the elements of strong family relationships, mutual respect is of prime importance.
 A lack of respect creates problems in any relationship.

-Some of the very important elements of a strong, healthy and happy family are:
+Some of the very important elements of a strong, healthy, and happy family are:

-Keep time for Fun: Spending quality time with the child is another key ingredient for building a healthy, happy relationship constant encouragement is very important.
+Keep time for Fun: Spending quality time with the child is another key ingredient for building a healthy, happy relationship Constant encouragement is very important.
 Believe in your family members so they can believe in themselves.
 Communicated love works like magic.

 This applies both to the family your parents make for you, and to the one you eventually make for yourself and (if applicable) your children.

 So, instead of thinking of ideal families, better think of REAL families.
-The real families, which are approaching nearer to the ideal families are, cosier, more dependable and emotionally supportive.
+The real families, which are approaching nearer to the ideal families are, cozier, more dependable and emotionally supportive.
 Conflict in the family leads to the collapse of harmony.